 Here are his tips on mask selection and fit.

 First choice: N95

 This mask is one we’ve all heard of for good reason.
-If worn correctly these masks will block 95 percent of airborne particles.
-But since these are still hard to come by and can be expensive due to the limited supply and intense demand, Allen suggests some alternatives that can be nearly as good.
+If worn correctly these masks will block 95 percent of airborne particles (opens in new tab).
+But these have at times been expensive due to the limited supply and intense demand, Allen suggests some alternatives that can be nearly as good.